pviafore/taocp/mix/README.md

 This is a computer simulating a MIX computer as described in Donald Knuth's book : The Art of Computer Programming.

-It is still a work in progress.
+It is still a work in progress, there may still be bugs.

-To run a program:
+To run the program, write a MIXAL file (examples in "programs"), and run `.mix run <program-filename> <start-location>`.
+This will assemble the mixal file to a mix file, and then convert the mix file to a cardpack.

+## Assembling

+If you'd like to create a .mix file, you can assemble a .mixal file to a .mix with

+`.mix run --from mix <mix-filename> <start-location>`

+## Creating a Cardpack
+If you have a mix file, you can create a a cardpack with this computer.

 Create a program in a hex editor by directly editing a binary file.
 Each word is 5 bytes (each byte is 64 bits), in addition to a sign.